Politics and government of Arkansas: Judiciary

 Arkansas's judicial branch has five court systems: Arkansas Supreme Court, Arkansas Court of Appeals, Circuit Courts, District Courts and City Courts.

 Most cases begin in district court, which is subdivided into state district court and local district court.
 State district courts exercise district-wide jurisdiction over the districts created by the General Assembly.
 Local district courts are presided over by part-time judges who may also privately practice law.
 Twenty-five state district court judges preside over 15 districts.
 The legislature has committed to establishing more districts in 2017 to accommodate growth in population.

 There are 28 judicial circuits of Circuit Court, with each containing five subdivisions: criminal, civil, probate, domestic relations, and juvenile court.
 The jurisdiction of the Arkansas Court of Appeals is determined by the Arkansas Supreme Court.
 There is no right of appeal from the Court of Appeals to the high court.
 However, the Arkansas Supreme Court can review Court of Appeals cases upon application by either a party to the litigation, upon request by the Court of Appeals, or if the Arkansas Supreme Court believes the case should have been assigned to it.
 The twelve judges of the Arkansas Court of Appeals are elected from judicial districts to renewable six-year terms.

 The Arkansas Supreme Court was established in 1836 by the Arkansas Constitution as the court of last resort in the state.
 It is composed of seven justices elected to eight-year terms.
 The court's decisions can be appealed only to the Supreme Court of the United States.

 Federal representation

+U.S. Senate

-Arkansas's two U.S. Senators are elected at large:
+Arkansas's two U.S. senators are elected at large: